Stjepan Mesić: Early life and education

-Stjepan Mesić, commonly called "Stipe", was born in Orahovica, Yugoslavia to Josip and Magdalena (née Pernar) Mesić.
+Stjepan Mesić, commonly called "Stipe", was born in Orahovica, Yugoslavia (modern day Croatia) to Josip and Magdalena (née Pernar) Mesić.
 After his mother died in 1936, his older sister Marija was sent to their uncle Tomo Pernar in France, while Stjepan was put in the care of his grandmother Marija until his father was remarried in 1938 to Mileva Jović, an ethnic Serb who gave birth to Slavko and Jelica.

 His father joined the Yugoslav Partisans in 1941.
 The Mesić family spent most of the Second World War in refuges in Mount Papuk and Orahovica when it was occasionally liberated.
 In 1945, the family took refuge from the final fighting of the war in Hungary, along with 10,000 other refugees, and subsequently settled in Našice, where Josip Mesić became the chairman of the District Council.
 The family soon moved to Osijek, where Stipe graduated from 4-year elementary school and finished two years of 8-year gymnasium.

 In 1949, his father was reassigned back to Orahovica, and Stipe continued his education at the gymnasium in Požega.
 He graduated in 1955 and, as an exemplary student, was admitted to the League of Communists of Yugoslavia.
 The same year on 17 March, his father died of cancer.

 Stjepan Mesić continued his studies at the Law Faculty at the University of Zagreb, where he graduated in 1961.
 That same year, Mesić married Milka Dudunić, of Ukrainian and Serbian ethnic origin from Hrvatska Kostajnica, with whom he has two daughters.
 After graduation, he worked as an intern at the municipal court in Orahovica and the public attorney's office at Našice.
 He served his compulsory military service in Bileća and Niš, becoming a reserve officer.

 Career

-After passing the judicial examination, Mesić was appointed a municipal judge, but soon became embroiled in a scandal when he publicly denounced local politicians for using official vehicles for private purposes.
-He was nearly expelled from the party over the incident and in 1964 he moved to Zagreb to work as a manager for the company Univerzal.

-In 1966, he ran as an independent candidate in the election for his municipal council, and defeated two other candidates, one from the Communist Party and the other from the Socialist Union of Working People.
+In 1966, Mesić ran as an independent candidate in the election for his municipal council, and defeated two other candidates.
 In 1967, he became the mayor of Orahovica and a member of the Parliament of SR Croatia.

 In 1967, as mayor, Mesić attempted the building of a private factory in the town, the first private factory in Yugoslavia.
 However, this was personally denounced by Yugoslav president Josip Broz Tito as an attempt to silently introduce capitalism, which was illegal under the then-existing constitution.